Antique Furniture Restoration, Conservation and Repair

-This fine Dutch marquetry commode had suffered rather badly and the veneer had fallen off and was missing and a lot of the mouldings were broken.
+This fine antique Dutch marquetry commode had suffered rather badly over the years with large parts of the veneer missing.
+Some of the mouldings were broken, too.

-This chest had missing handles which had to be made by the lost wax principle where one handle was copied by making a clay mould which was filled with wax, the wax was then melted off and the void then filled with molten brass.
+This chest had missing handles which had to be re-made by the lost wax principle.
+To achieve this, a handle was copied by making a clay mould which was filled with wax.
+The wax was then melted and the void filled with molten brass.

-Marquetry made in this fashion was undertaken in the UK in the Dutch style mostly in the William and Mary period.
-The Dutch came to the country to assist in draining the fens when they came they brought their woodworking skills with them.
+Dutch marquetry in this fashion was used in England during the William and Mary period.
+The Dutch arrived in England to assist in draining the fens and brought their woodworking skills with them.

 Mahogany marble topped consul table circa 1746

-The Regency table above came into our workshop painted white and broken with two missing legs.
+This Regency table came into our workshop painted white and broken with two missing legs.
 It was restored to its original glory.

 Peace of mind

-As an extra measure for your peace of mind, our workshop is fully alarmed and your antique furniture fully insured whilst on our premises.
+For your peace of mind, our workshop is fully alarmed and your antique furniture insured whilst on our

 All items are wood wormed prior to entering our workshop.
-Period staining of replacement timber is also in our long list of expertise and we have a comprehensive stock of original period veneers.
+Period staining of replacement timber is also on our long list of expertise and we have a comprehensive stock of original period veneers.

-We have undertaken restoration and conservation work in the UK and around the world, working in embassies, museums, stately homes and undertaking restoration on individual items, some of our most recent important restoration commissions have included the American Embassy, the Dr. Samuel Hahnemann collection in Germany and other other private Collections.
+We have undertaken restoration and conservation work in the UK and from around the world.
+We have worked in embassies, museums and stately homes.
+Some of our more recent commissions have included pieces from the American Embassy, the Dr. Samuel Hahnemann collection in Germany, and other private collections.